Smertig/banana/docs/api/tg/types/message.rst

    Optional.
 Message is a service message about a successful payment, information about the payment.
 More about payments »

+   .. cpp:member:: optional_t<users_shared_t> users_shared

+   Optional.
+Service message: users were shared with the bot

+   .. cpp:member:: optional_t<chat_shared_t> chat_shared

+   Optional.
+Service message: a chat was shared with the bot

    .. cpp:member:: optional_t<string_t> connected_website

    Optional.
 The domain name of the website on which the user has logged in.
 More about Telegram Login »

+   .. cpp:member:: optional_t<write_access_allowed_t> write_access_allowed

+   Optional.
+Service message: the user allowed the bot to write messages after adding it to the attachment or side menu, launching a Web App from a link, or accepting an explicit request from a Web App sent by the method requestWriteAccess

    .. cpp:member:: optional_t<passport_data_t> passport_data